GULibrarySandbox/intro-text-mining-analysis-old/index.md

 - Prepare:  explore useful processes and tools to prepare textual data for analysis
 - Analyse:  identify different types of analysis used to interrogate content and uncover new insights

-At the end of this workshop you should be able to:
+At the end of these lessons you should be able to:

 - Implement a basic workflow for researching with digital text
 - Identify different types of textual data and usage considerations